-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 Think what you will of Carr, Dares said, but the fact is he’s offering hope and a service that no one else is.

 “Could his media approach be worlds different?
-Sure, but then it wouldn’t be Bud,” Dares said, adding “At the end of the day the families that are searching don’t pay attention to it.
+Sure, but then it wouldn’t be Bud,” Dares said, adding, “At the end of the day the families that are searching don’t pay attention to it.
 Because at the end of the day, he’s the only person out there helping you.”

 • • •

-Back on the mountain the rest of the group makes it to Lakoduk’s final resting spot.
+Back on the mountain, the rest of the group makes it to Lakoduk’s final resting spot.
 They call the sheriff.
 They don’t touch anything.
 They flag evidence, pink tape hanging limply from branches.
 Someone texts Tripp.
 Over the course of the next days the Skagit County Search and Rescue team will gather up Lakoduk’s remains and her things.
 Her family will come from Moses Lake, her father will caress his child’s remains through the thick plastic of a body bag and try not to cry.
-Later, her husband Jamie, will receive a bag of her gear from the coroner and place the items on the floor of an empty room in the house they used to share.
+Later, her husband, Jamie, will receive a bag of her gear from the coroner and place the items on the floor of an empty room in the house they used to share.

 But at that moment, on the steep side of a North Cascades mountain, Dares is shaking.
 Carr is uncharacteristically quiet.
 The two men sit together, uphill from the remnants of a life.
 Dares is barely holding it together.
-His sarcastic southern façade slips.
+His sarcastic Southern façade slips.

 “I don’t understand why I can’t find Sam,” he says, stifling a sob.